-Sugar Wharf Condos is a New Condo development by Menkes located at Queens Quay E and Freeland , Toronto.
+Sugar Wharf Condos is a New Condo development by Menkes Developments Ltd. located at Queens Quay E & Freeland St, Toronto.

 Top 5 Reasons to Own at Sugar Wharf Condos

 1) Top quality developer project in the downtown core, close to Lake Ontario.

 2) Direct connection to PATH network, minutes walking to Union Station.